Scrivener07/BGS-Handbook/docs/wiki/fo4/interface/reference/menus/terminal/index.md

 It inherits from `IMenu` and contains numerous elements for text display, input handling, and visual feedback such as blinking cursors and highlights.

+In summary, the `Terminal` class is a complex and feature-rich class designed to manage and animate a terminal-like interface in an ActionScript 3.0 environment.
+It includes support for text display and animations, sound playback, input handling, and hacking game mechanics.

 The following documentation provides an overview of the properties and methods within the `Terminal` class.

 ## Properties